rencheckyoself/bno055-to-tiva/README.md

 That's it!
 I would suggest digging into the Bosch driver and the sesnor data sheet to figure out what functions they offer and how to use their functions properly.
 I haven't found a hosted API but the driver if fully commented with doxygen so you could just generate your own if you don't want to read through the giant source code files.

+## Quaternion Conversion
-Also included in the repo is a small quaternion conversion file, here a quick example for how to use it with data returned from the BNO055 driver.
+Also included in the repo is a small quaternion conversion file to interact with the absolute position data returned by the sensor.
+In short, a quaternion is a method of uniquely representing an orientation in 3D space, for more details checkout the wikipedia page.
+Here's a quick example for how to use the included files to convert the data returned from the BNO055 driver into euler angles:

 ```
 comres += bno055_set_operation_mode(BNO055_OPERATION_MODE_NDOF); // Set the sensor operation mode, note in this mode the sensor should be calibrated first